 Updating the evidence on the steps to promote and support breastfeeding, 7th Nordic Breastfeeding Conference, Oslo, Norway, March 2017

 Massage for promoting growth and development of preterm and low birth-weight infants, RICH-MAINN Conference, Falun, Sweden.
 August 2016

 Strategies to influence political commitment to breastfeeding: six country case studies, Nutrition and Nurture in Infancy and Childhood: Bio-cultural Perspectives Conference, Grange-over-Sands, UK.
 June 2015

-Accessibility of Healthy Start to women and young children in low income families: findings of a multi-method evaluation, Health Services Research Network Symposium, 19-20 June 2014, Nottingham.
+Accessibility of Healthy Start to women and young children in low income families: findings of a multi-method evaluation.
+Poster Presentation, Health Services Research Network Symposium, Nottingham, June 2014

-Women’s perceptions of insufficient milk, International Confederation of Midwives Triennial Congress, 1-4 June 2014, Prague
+Women’s perceptions of insufficient milk.
+Oral Presentation, International Confederation of Midwives Triennial Congress, Prague, June 2014.

-Understanding the use of vouchers and vitamins: an evaluation of women’s and health practitioners’ views and experiences of Healthy Start in England (), Poster Presentation, Community Practitioner and Health Visitor Association Annual Conference, 22-23 October 2013, York.
-Awarded 1st prize for best research poster
+Understanding the use of vouchers and vitamins: an evaluation of Healthy Start in England.
+Community Practitioner and Health Visitor Association Annual Conference, York, October 2013.
+Awarded prize for best research poster.

 The impact of migration on the intergenerational transmission of breastfeeding knowledge and practices.
-BSA Human Reproduction Study Group, 2012 Annual Conference, Lancaster, 21 June 2012
+BSA Human Reproduction Study Group, 2012 Annual Conference, Lancaster.
+June 2012

 Breastfeeding support for women of Bangladeshi origin in the UK.
 Maternal and Infant Nutrition and Nurture Conference, University of Central Lancashire, Grange over Sands.
 2009